 Rather more compact than some varieties is Red Baron, which will brighten up the garden for many weeks with its feathery red flower spikes and reddish-tinted divided foliage.
 Sun or semi-shade.
 Moist soil.
 18 in.
 2 litre pot.

-Dried flower arrangers will like this one for its clusters of saucer shaped deep red blooms, actually umbels of tiny pinky white flowers surrounded by papery bracts, borne over a long period in summer.
+READY SOON.
+Dried flower arrangers will like this one for its clusters of saucer shaped deep red blooms, actually umbels of tiny flowers surrounded by papery bracts, borne over a long period in summer.
+There are a number of dark red varieties of which this is definitely one of the very best.
 Sun or semi-shade.
 Most soils, not too dry.
-18 in + 2 litre pot.
+18 in.
+2 litre pot.

 The varietal name translates as Winter Glow on account of the fact that the glossy leathery evergreen leaves take on reddish bronzy hues during the autumn and winter months before, in spring, clusters of reddish pink flowers appear, held on sturdy stems above the foliage.
 Answers to the name of Elephant Ears, but only to its friends.
 Sun or semi-shade....